Maximizing Non-monotone Submodular Set Functions Subject to Different Constraints: Combined Algorithms: Packing Polytope Constraint

 \begin{theorem} The above algorithm is a $\frac{2e-2}{13e-9}$-approximation algorithm for the problem of maximizing a smooth submodular function $F$ over a solvable packing polytope $P$. \end {theorem} \begin{proof} Suppose $x^* \in P$ is the optimum and $F(x^*)=OPT$.
 By Lemma \ref{lem-greedy-proc-non-mono}, $F(y_1) \geq (1-e^{-1})(F(x^* \vee y_1)-F(y'_1))$.
 We also have $F(y_2) \geq (1-e^{-1})(F(x' \vee y_2)-F(y'_2))$, where $x'=x^*-(x^* \wedge y_1)$.
 Note that $x' \in P'$.
 By Claim \ref{claim-fmv-y}, we also have $F(y_{1max}) \geq 0.4 (F(x^* \wedge y_1) - \frac{f_{max}}{4n^2})$ as $x^* \wedge y_1 \preceq y_1$.\\ By adding up the above inequalities, we get

-Therefore the approximation factor of the algorithm is at least $\frac{2e-2}{13e-9}OPT$. \end{proof}
+Therefore, the approximation factor of the algorithm is at least $\frac{2e-2}{13e-9}OPT$. \end{proof}

-\paragraph{Both one matroid and multiple knapsacks} As a direct result of the above theorem, we propose the first approximation algorithm for maximizing a submodular function subject to both one matroid and multiple knapsack.
-This problem was solved (approximately) in \cite{CVZ09} for monotone submodular functions.
+\paragraph{Both one matroid and multiple knapsacks} As a direct result of the above theorem, we propose the first approximation algorithm for maximizing a submodular function subject to both one matroid and multiple knapsacks.
+This problem was solved (approximately) in \cite{CV09} for monotone submodular functions.

-\begin {theorem} There exists a $\frac{2e-2}{13e-9}$-approximation algorithm for the problem of maximizing a non-monotone submodular function $f$ subject to one matroid and multiple knapsacks. \end {theorem} \begin{proof} The intersection of the polytopes corresponding to one matroid and multiple knapsacks is still a solvable packing polytope.
-Thus, we can achieve a fractional solution by using Algorithm \ref{alg2} besides the enumeration phase (as in Algorithm \ref{alg1}), and then we can round the fractional solution into the integral one using randomized pipage rounding. \end{proof}
+\begin {theorem} There exists an algorithm with expected value of at least $(\frac{2e-2}{13e-9}-3\epsilon)OPT$ for the problem of maximizing any non-monotone submodular function subject to one matroid and multiple knapsacks. \end {theorem} \begin{proof} The intersection of the polytopes corresponding to one matroid and multiple knapsacks is still a solvable packing polytope.
+Thus, we can achieve a fractional solution by using Algorithm \ref{alg2} together with the enumeration phase (as in Algorithm \ref{alg1}), and then we can round the fractional solution into the integral one using randomized pipage rounding.

+Our algorithm is very similar to that of \cite{CV09} with some modifications to adapt it for non-monotone functions.
+As the two algorithms are similar, we only highlight the modifications to our algorithm.

+The algorithm in \cite{CV09} is for maximizing monotone submodular functions subject to one matroid and multiple knapsacks and uses partial enumeration.
+At each iteration, after getting rid of all items of large value or size, it defines an optimization problem with scaled down constraints.
+Since the objective function is monotone, the reduced problem at each iteration is solved using continuous greedy algorithm to find a fractional solution within a factor $1-1/e$ of the optimal.

+For our case, we cannot use the continuous greedy algorithm as our function is not monotone.
+Instead, we use Algorithm \ref{alg2} to solve the reduced problem and achieve a fractional solution with approximation factor $\frac{2e-2}{13e-9}$.
+The final step of the two algorithms are identical.
+At each iteration, we apply randomized pipage rounding to the fractional solution with respect to contracted matroid of the that iteration.
+The result is the set with maximum objective functions over all iterations.

+Our analysis is similar to that of \cite{CV09} except that our approximation factor for the reduced problem (at each iteration) is $\frac{2e-2}{13e-9}$ as opposed to $1-1/e$ of \cite{CV09}.
+So, the same analysis works with the two approximation factors exchanged.

+Note that, because of considerations in the design of the algorithm, randomized pipage rounding does not violate, with high probability, the capacity constraints on knapsacks and, therefore, our solution is a feasible one with constant probability.
+We remark that the argument for the concentration bound in \cite{CV09} is applicable to our analysis, as well. \end{proof}